-I. September 21st- Working Meeting:
+I. August 30th 2024- Working Meeting:

-Purpose: Agenda will likely include; nominating new RTC Chair to replace retiring Judge Watts, updating bylaws, bicycle/pedestrian plan database update, and discussion of projects.
-Will have a guest speaker discuss EV implementation.
+Purpose: Agenda will likely include; the kick off of the SHIFT process, updating bylaws, bicycle/pedestrian plan database update, and discussion of projects.
+Will provide a brief update on the status of the SS4A grant.

 II.
-December 15th- Working Meeting:
+November 15th 2024- Working Meeting:

-Purpose: Agenda will likely include; Discussion of membership updates, updates of progress on the ADD work program (NHS intermodal connectors, Kentucky Highway Freight Network, etc.) Will attempt to have a guest speaker come to discuss safety in the transportation network.
+Purpose: Agenda will likely include; Discussion of membership updates, updates of progress on the ADD work program (Park and Ride Inventory, Rail Freight loading and unloading locations, etc.) Will attempt to have a guest speaker come to discuss safety in the transportation network.

 III.
-March 16th- Working Meeting:
+February 16th 2025- Working Meeting:

 Purpose: Agenda will include discussion of remaining work program items and any upcoming planning items or projects that would change those documents in the future.
-Will attempt to host a speaker from KYTC or FHWA.
+Will attempt to host a speaker from KYTC or FHWA (Grant Opportunities).